QuickLook

 Saturday

-Cloudy periods with 30 percent chance of showers.
-Low plus 3.
+Cloudy with 60 percent chance of flurries or rain showers.
+High plus 3.

 Current Conditions: